heremaps/gluecodium/docs/guide.md

 Overview
 --------

-Gluecodium generates a C++ API with language bindings for Java and Swift.
+Gluecodium generates a C++ API with language bindings for Java, Swift, or Dart.
 For C++ it will generate declarations only.
 These need to be implemented by you to provide application logic.
-Java and Swift bindings are completely generated and forward all calls to C++.
+Java, Swift, and Dart bindings are completely generated and forward all calls to C++.

 Crossing the language boundary
 ------------------------------

-When building a Swift or Java app, the entry point for the program will be in Java/Swift.
-Calls then can be made from Java/Swift into C++ code.
-Java/Swift can call static or non-static member functions.
-Calling into Java/Swift from C++ is only possible on objects passed from Java/Swift to C++ first.
+When building a mobile app, the entry point for the program will be in Java/Swift/Dart (referred further as "platform code").
+Calls then can be made from platform code into C++ code.
+Platform code can call static or non-static member functions.
+Calling into platform code from C++ is only possible on objects passed from platform code to C++ first.

-**Note:** In Java the native library needs to be loaded manually before any call to C++ is possible.
+**Note:** Both in Java and in Dart the native library needs to be loaded manually before any call to C++ is possible.

 Classes
 -------

-Classes are generated as an abstract class in C++ and as wrapper classes containing all the conversion and glue code in Java/Swift.
+Classes are generated as an abstract class in C++ and as wrapper classes containing all the conversion and glue code in platform code.
 These classes have their logic always on C++ side.
 New instances can only be created if it is the return value of a function and it is up to the users C++ implementation which subclass is returned.
-When the function is called from Java/Swift the instance will be automatically wrapped.
+When the function is called from platform code the instance will be automatically wrapped.

-**Note:** There is no pointer equality on Java and Swift side for the same wrapped C++ object.
+**Note:** As of now, there is no guarantee of pointer equality on transition from C++ to platform (i.e. the same C++ object returned twice to the platform side may be represented with different platform objects).

 Structs
 -------

 Similar to a `class` but considered a value type.
-It is generated as `struct` in Swift and C++ and as `class` in Java.
+It is generated as `struct` in Swift and C++ and as `class` in Java and Dart.
 Structs are passed by value and since they are value types, all methods are const.
 Structs have by default constructors generated in all languages.

-**Note:** Although in Java everything is a reference type, modifications on a struct are not reflected in C++ unless it is passed to C++ explicitly as a parameter or similar.
+**Note:** Although in Java and Dart everything is a reference type, modifications on a struct are not reflected in C++ unless it is passed to C++ explicitly as a parameter or similar.
 If changes need to be propagated a class with properties should be used.

 Interfaces
 ----------

-An interface is generated as interface/protocol in Java/Swift.
+An interface is generated as interface/protocol/abstract-class in Java/Swift/Dart.
 For C++ the same abstract class and glue is generated as it would be for classes.
-Unlike classes, interfaces can also be implemented in Java/Swift allowing to use platform logic.
+Unlike classes, interfaces can also be implemented in platform code allowing to use platform logic.
-When an instance implementing the interface/protocol is passed to C++, a proxy object is instantiated.
-For the receiver of said object it is transparent whether the implementation is in Java/Swift or C++.
+When an instance implementing the interface is passed to C++, a proxy object is instantiated.
+For the receiver of said object it is transparent whether the implementation is in platform code or C++.
-Although the same wrapper objects as for classes are generated, allowing to implement the interface also in C++, the main use case is to use services provided by the target platform, e.g. positioning, notifications etc.
+Although the same wrapper objects as for classes are generated, allowing to implement the interface also in C++, the main use case is to use services provided by the target platform, e.g. positioning, notifications, threading etc.

-**Note** It is safe to do comparison on the `std::shared_ptr` in C++ to check if it's the same Java/Swift object as passed before.
+**Note** It is safe to do comparison on the `std::shared_ptr` in C++ to check if it's the same platform object as passed before.
 This is not true if C++ doesn't hold a shared pointer anymore and the proxy is released.

-**Note** Holding `std::shared_ptr` of the proxy object in C++ will extend the lifetime of the object in Java/Swift.
+**Note** Holding `std::shared_ptr` of the proxy object in C++ will extend the lifetime of the object on platform side.

-**Note** Interfaces cannot have static methods since Gluecodium cannot know in which language these should be implemented.
+**Note** Interfaces cannot have static methods since not all output languages (and/or their variants) support such language feature.

 Constructors
 ------------

 Constructors are special methods for structs and classes which return a new instance of that type.
 Constructors are generated as static method declarations in C++ and can do initialization, validation and return errors.
-In Java/Swift these are generated as constructors/initializers to provide native feel.
+In platform code these are generated as constructors/initializers to provide native feel.

-**Note:** Having custom constructors on structs disables generation of the default ones in Java/Swift.
+**Note:** Having custom constructors on structs disables generation of the default ones in platform code.

 **Note:** Constructors are not supported for interfaces.